BlockstreamResearch/bip-frost-dkg/README.md

  - (Full) Termination: All honest participants will (eventually) output SUCCESS or FAIL.

 #### Examples
 TODO: Expand these scenarios.
-Relate them to SUCCESS, FAIL, INDETERMINATE.
+Relate them to SUCCESS, FAIL.

 Depending on the application scenario, Eq can be implemented by different protocols, some of which involve out-of-band communication: